 * Enhertu has a boxed warning for the risk of serious lung problems.
 This is the most serious warning from the FDA.
 To learn more, see the “Side effects explained” section below.

-** Enhertu has a boxed warning for this side effect.
+Enhertu has a boxed warning for risk of fetal harm.
 This is the most serious warning from the FDA.
 To learn more, see “Pregnancy and breastfeeding while using Enhertu” under the “Warnings for Enhertu” section below.

 If you develop serious side effects after receiving Enhertu, call your doctor right away.
 If the side effects seem life threatening or if you think you’re having a medical emergency, immediately call 911 or your local emergency number.